 Statiq Web supports multiple template languages and you can specify which ones should be applied for your site.
 The specification of a template language, to what files it should apply, and when it should be executed is generally referred to as a template.

-A template applies to a documents with a particular media type (generally inferred from the file extension) and the definition indicates the content type and processing phase in which the template engine should be executed (either the process or post-process phase).
+A template applies to documents with a particular media type (generally inferred from the file extension) and the definition indicates the content type and processing phase in which the template engine should be executed (either the process or post-process phase).

 The following templates are defined by default and are executed in the specified phase: